Essential Differences: NIST SP 800-171 and NIST SP 800-53 Explained

 Conclusion

 In conclusion, NIST SP 800-171 and NIST SP 800-53 are two important publications that provide guidance on information security controls.
 While they have different scopes, purposes, and numbers of controls, they both emphasize the importance of risk management, continuous monitoring, and incident response.
 Compliance with these publications is essential for organizations that handle CUI or Federal information systems, and failure to comply can result in penalties and reputational damage.
 Organizations must carefully review and comply with the specific requirements of these publications to ensure the protection of sensitive information and systems.
+If you have questions, give Cleared Systems a call.

 Share in Social Media